Exhibition shot of Manufractured

 Two of my favorite artists in the show were Andy Diaz Hope and Thomas Wold.
 In both cases, I think the manufactured materials were transformed by the artists with substantive levels of visual impact and interpretation.

 Thomas Wold makes artwork/furniture (if you can still call it furniture) out of bits and pieces of other furniture.
-Maybe at first glance you might think it was kitschy, but it is really so much about bad kitsch and going "craft forward."
-There are multiple levels of conversation about pattern, decoration, over abundance, illusions to design vocabulary and good taste that fade in and out of fashion.
+Maybe at first glance, you might think it was kitschy, but it is really so much about bad kitsch and going "craft forward."
+There are multiple levels of conversation about the pattern, decoration, overabundance, illusions to design vocabulary, and good taste that fade in and out of fashion.
 I could live with this work forever.
 Can't wait till he comes to my house!

 Overall, I can't wait till Friday at 3:30 - 4:30pm when I get to see the exhibit all over again.
 I need two days to digest tonight's information overload and reacquaint myself with the work and artists once again.

 The Manufractured exhibition is curated by Steven Skov Holt and Mara Holt Skov.
 The exhibition is being held in conjunction with the Craft Forward symposium to be held at CCA during the weekend of April 1-3, 2011.
 An earlier iteration of the Manufractured exhibition was at Portland’s Museum of Contemporary Craft organized with MoCC curator Namita Wiggers.